SUBSCRIBE TO BAKECLUB!

 What will I get?

-• A 3-hour pre-recorded masterclass video where you can bake along with Anneka Manning through the process of making your own puff pastry and Cinnamon Palmiers
+• A 3-hour virtual live baking demonstration (which will take place on Zoom and will be recorded) where you will learn and bake along with Anneka Manning through the process of making your own puff pastry and Cinnamon Palmiers.

 • Membership to BakeClub's exclusive The Kitchen Table online group